rukavishnikovmihail00/TensorFlow-NN-training/README.md

 # TensorFlow-NN-training
-The repository contains the dataset of unknown variables and the script that is used to train this data
+The repository contains the scripts of NN training using some known Keras datatsets

+# 1
+Predictions of Mercedes-Benz car tests

-# Currently
+# 2
-It finally works properly
+Set of pictures that are either parasitized or uninfected with Malaria